noodleedoos/noodleverse/020 - Resources/Notes/Plasma Cell.md

 aliases:
 ---
 # Origin
-*Where are mast cells derived from?*
+*Where are plasma cells derived from?*
 ~
 - [[B Lymphocyte]]
 <!--SR:!2025-03-14,4,270-->